NasosG/simple-js-snake-game/README.md

 you can change snake.js code.
 Go to game function and change snakeWrap(true) to snakeWrap(false).
 You can of course make any other changes you like.
 <br><div align="center"><img src="images/snake_wrap.png" alt="image1"></div><br>

-### The snake can be moved either with arrow buttons or w,a,s,d buttons from the keyboard.
+### The snake can be moved either by pressing the arrow buttons or w,a,s,d buttons from the keyboard.

 <div align="center"><img src="images/controls.png" alt="image1"></div>